-PRIMARY BOOKING FORM

-To book your place and workshop choice, please return this form by email to:- Carol Burgess - carol.burgess@norfolk.gov.uk by close Monday 10th February 2014

-If you need to discuss details of the course further, please contact Rita Adair, Senior Lead Educational Psychologist on rita.adair@norfolk.gov.uk or 01603 307567 or 07917 215202.
+SECONDARY BOOKING FORM To book your place on the course, please return this form by email to:-Carol Burgess - carol.burgess@norfolk.gov.uk by close Monday 10th February 2014 If you need to discuss details of the course further, please contact Rita Adair, Senior Lead Educational Psychologist on rita.adair@norfolk.gov.uk or 01603 307567 or 07917 215202.
+Name and Role (Secondary) School / Organisation Name \Organisations will also need to provide their full name, postal address, telephone number and email address in order that an invoice can be raised.

-Places are limited to 30 for Workshop A and 30 for Workshop B and they will be allocated on a first-come, first-served basis

-Name and Role (Primary) School / Organisation Name Please state Workshop choice, i.e. A or B (see above for details)

-\Organisations will also need to provide their full name, postal address, telephone number and email address in order that an invoice can be raised.

 Signed:....